The normal social and physical development of children ages 3 to 6 years old includes many milestones.

 - TV or screen time should be limited to 2 hours a day of quality programming.

 - Sex role development is based in the toddler years.
 It is important for the child to have appropriate role models of both sexes.
 Single parents should make sure the child has the chance to spend time with a relative or friend who is the opposite sex of the parent.
 Never be critical about the other parent.
 When the child has sexual play or exploration with peers, redirect the play and tell the child that it is inappropriate.
 Do not shame the child.
-This natural curiosity.
+This is a natural curiosity.

 - Because language skills develop quickly in the preschooler, it is important for parents to read to the child and talk with the child often throughout the day.